Download Tutor Sessions pdf

 ENCODE (put letter sounds into writing)

-Build words (with a magnetic whiteboard and letters, or online resources: blending board from UFLI, magnetic letters from goteachthis.com) Say a word, “how many sounds do you hear?
+Build words with a magnetic whiteboard and letters, or online resources.
+UFLI has a printable word work mat and online blending board, or use virtual magnetic letters from goteachthis.com, room recess, or big brown bear.
+Say a word, “how many sounds do you hear?
 What is the first sound?
 Etc.” The student uses letter tiles to build it, then writes it.

-Literacy Resources (heggerty.org) has assessments for letter names and sounds skills and phonemic awareness skills.
+Download assessments for letter names and sounds skills and phonemic awareness skills at heggerty.org. (enter email to receive)

-There are two parts to the “Reading Competency Test” from the National Right to Read Foundation (nrrf.org): ” Part 1 – Phonics Patterns, Part 2 – Reading Level
+There are two parts to the “Reading Competency Test” from the National Right to Read Foundation (nrrf.org): ” Part 1 – Phonics Patterns, Part 2 – Reading Level.
+Now only available here with sign-up.

 Add fun by practicing with games in the Phonics Pow Toolkit!